railslove/epics/README.md

 ## Need help?
 Having questions?

-We have many years of experience in developing innovative applications for the finance sector and integration application with financial institutions. - you might want to have a look at our [portfolio](http://www.railslove.com/portfolio)
+We have many years of experience in developing innovative applications for the finance sector and integrating applications with financial institutions. - you might want to have a look at our [portfolio](http://www.railslove.com/portfolio)
 __If you need help we are happy to provide consulting or development services.
 Contact us: [team@railslove.com](mailto:team@railslove.com)__